Frequently Asked Questions (FAQs)

 If you choose to join my mailing list your email address will only be used as specified – to provide information on forthcoming exhibitions, events and other news.
 Your email details will not be provided to any third parties.

 Any information you provide to purchase a print is kept secure and used only for the process of providing you with good service.
+You can purchase my work online using Paypal.
 My customer data is not passed on to any third parties.